Information about the development of an assessment for pupils in reception to measure their progress in primary schools from 2020.

 How schools can get involved

-Any school with a reception cohort will be able to participate in the large-scale voluntary pilot in the 2019 to 2020 academic year.
+State funded schools with a reception cohort will be able to participate in our national voluntary pilot of the RBA starting in September 2019.

 Reception baseline and key stage 1 assessments